UoPeopleSDS/Test/README.md

 This is a test repository to play around with.

 ## Introduction
 The Test repository serves as an introductory playground for newcomers.
-Fork this repo, challenge your imagination, and come up with something uique as a contribution to the success of [UoPeople Student Developer Society](https://github.com/UoPeopleSDS).
+Fork this repo, challenge your imagination, and come up with something uique as a contribution to the success of the [UoPeople Student Developer Society](https://github.com/UoPeopleSDS).

 ## Getting Started
 Whether you are just getting started with contributing to open source projects, or programming in general, or you're a seasoned programmer and regular open source contributor, we recommend checking out any of these useful links to get started: